tinythings/logjet/doc/daemon.md

 - binds to `replay.listen`
 - accepts TCP clients
 - expects a small replay request carrying `from_seq`
+- replay requests can ask to `keep` or `drain`
 - replays retained records in sequence order
 - continues polling for newly ingested records
 - can optionally wrap the replay transport in TLS

 Replay is strictly sequential today.
-Resume exists per connection via `from_seq`, but there is no persisted checkpoint yet.
+Resume exists per connection via `from_seq`.
+In `drain` mode, records are consumed only after the downstream side acknowledges successful export.
+There is no persisted checkpoint yet.

 ### Continuous Bridge

 - `logjetd bridge` connects to another `logjetd` replay listener
-- drains retained backlog first
+- requests either `keep` or `drain` mode from the upstream side
 - continues forwarding newly replayed records
 - forwards OTLP log payloads to `collector.url`
 - reconnects after disconnect using the last in-process forwarded sequence
 - source address comes from `--source` or `upstream.replay`
+- `upstream.mode: drain` removes upstream records after successful collector export and acknowledgement
 - can optionally use TLS with `tls.*`
 - collector export can optionally use HTTPS with `collector.*`